WhatsApp/stickers/Android/README.md

 To submit your app to the Google Play Store, follow the instructions here: https://developer.android.com/distribute/best-practices/launch/.

-It is advised that you create Multiple APKs per ABI (CPU Architecture), see https://developer.android.com/studio/build/configure-apk-splits for more information.
+It is advised that you create Multiple APKs per ABI (CPU Architecture), it will make the published app size smaller. see https://developer.android.com/studio/build/configure-apk-splits for more information.
 In order to do that, uncomment the lines 47-52 in app/build.gradle line.
 ## Advanced development
 For advanced developers looking to make richer sticker apps, follow the instructions below.